-Snap: messages vanish, young billionaires appear
+Snap: Messages vanish, young billionaires appear

 Resolution of that case was not made public, but an apparent reference was noted in regulatory filings for Snap’s initial public offering of shares.

-Snap paid $157.4 million in 2014 to an unidentified “individual” to settle a legal dispute over intellectual property issues, the filing said.
+Snap paid US$157.4 million in 2014 to an unidentified “individual” to settle a legal dispute over intellectual property issues, the filing said.

-That payout came the year after Spiegel and Murphy rejected a $3 billion offer from leading social network Facebook to buy Snapchat.
+That payout came the year after Spiegel and Murphy rejected a US$3 billion offer from leading social network Facebook to buy Snapchat.

-Forbes now estimates Spiegel and Murphy to be work about $4 billion each.
+Forbes now estimates Spiegel and Murphy to be work about US$4 billion each.

 Following a Silicon Valley trend, going public will not reduce the two co-founders’ control over the company.
 Shares being sold to investors give ownership stakes but no voting rights.